Disease Guide ·Hip Dysplasia ·2026

 Hip Dysplasia in Dogs - symptoms, vet costs & insurance

-Hip dysplasia surgery costs $3,000-$7,000 per hip — and many dogs need both done.
-This genetic condition causes the hip joint to develop abnormally, leading to pain, lameness, and arthritis.
-Large and giant breeds are most affected, but it can show up in any dog.
-Conservative management runs $500-$2,000 per year, while total hip replacement is the gold-standard surgical fix.
+Hip dysplasia surgery costs $3,000-$7,000 per hip.
+This genetic condition causes the hip joint to develop abnormally, leading to pain and arthritis.
+Large and giant breeds are most affected, but any dog can develop it.
+Conservative management: $500-$2,000/year.
+Total hip replacement is the gold-standard fix.

 Hip Dysplasia - vet costs and insurance